fejesa/distributed-file-process/README.md

 * File validation: [Apache Tika](https://tika.apache.org/) can be used for format and metadata analysis.
 * File transfer: Solutions like the [AWS SDK](https://aws.amazon.com/sdk-for-java/) or [Google Cloud Storage SDK](https://developers.google.com/api-client-library/java) can handle file uploads to cloud storage services.
 * Write-through caching: To ensure data consistency, a [write-through cache]((https://hazelcast.com/glossary/cache-access-patterns/#write-through-cache)) can be implemented to synchronize cache updates with an external database.

+The application can be deployed on Kubernetes, AWS, Google Cloud, or other cloud platforms to leverage auto-scaling, load balancing, and other cloud-native features.
+It can also run on-premises or in hybrid environments.
+For experimentation or fun, you can even deploy it on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/).

 ## Building the project
 ### Prerequisites